CezarRoberto/CezarRoberto/README.md

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes

  - 📍 São Luís, Maranhão
- - 📖 Currently studying Python as Data Sciense
+ - 📖 Currently studying Java/TypeScript as FrontEnd and BackEnd

 # Github Status 📊